RobKenis/reinvent-2019-blog/source/_posts/keynote-with-andy-jassy.md

 Detecting fraud is very expensive and doesn't scale well because it uses little to no ML.

 #### Amazon Fraud Detector **NEW**
 Send AWS your transactions and purchase history, they build a unique model for you.
 That model will detect certain email domains for example based on the Amazon experience in fraud detection.
 These models will give you a fraud scoring on certain events.

 ### Amazon CodeGuru **NEW**
-Amazon CodeGuru is a machine learning service for automated code reviews and application performance recommendations.
+[Amazon CodeGuru](https://aws.amazon.com/codeguru/) is a machine learning service for automated code reviews and application performance recommendations.
 It helps you find the most expensive lines of code that hurt application performance and keep you up all night troubleshooting, then gives you specific recommendations to fix or improve your code.
 You can "call" CodeGuru by adding it as a reviewer on your Pull Request (currently only CodeCommit and GitHub).
 It then checks your code based on learning models that are trained on Amazon’s code bases comprising hundreds of thousands of internal projects, as well as over 10,000 open source projects in GitHub.

 CodeGuru only supports Java applications today, with support for more languages coming soon.

 ### Contact Lens for Amazon Connect **NEW**
-Generates analytics on Amazon Connect, which is a managed contact center.
+Generates analytics on [Amazon Connect](https://aws.amazon.com/connect/), which is a managed contact center.
 Contact Lens captures calls and analyzes if the conversation was positive or negative.
 With enough data, you can create dashboards containing overall satisfaction.

 ### Amazon Kendra **NEW**
-Amazon Kendra is a highly accurate and easy to use enterprise search service that’s powered by machine learning.
+[Amazon Kendra](https://aws.amazon.com/kendra/) is a highly accurate and easy to use enterprise search service that’s powered by machine learning.
 Kendra delivers search capabilities to your website or application.
 Kendra lets you easily add content from file systems or external data sources like Jira or Google Drive.
 You can also provide a set of FAQs to make it even easier for your users.
 After uploading the data, Kendra syncs and indexes the data.
 It'll find concepts and relations between content.
-The Kendra console offers the ability to test and refine queries.
-Deploy the Kendra web application or include Kendra (UI) components in your existing application.
+The console offers the ability to test and refine queries.
 Natural language enables you to get more specific answers from anywhere in your data.
 Ask questions like, “Is the IT help desk open at noon?” or “How do I connect to my VPN?” so you can get more precise answers, instead of some terrible confluence page.

 ## AWS Infrastructure in your backyard

 ### AWS Outposts
-AWS Outposts is a fully managed service that extends AWS infrastructure, AWS services, APIs and tools to virtually any datacenter or on-premises facility for a truly consistent hybrid experience.
+[AWS Outposts](https://aws.amazon.com/outposts/) is a fully managed service that extends AWS infrastructure, AWS services, APIs and tools to virtually any datacenter or on-premises facility for a truly consistent hybrid experience.
 AWS Outposts is ideal for workloads that require low latency access to on-premises systems, local data processing, or local data storage.

 With AWS Outposts you can run Amazon EC2, Amazon EBS or Amazon RDS in your on-premise infrastructue.
 Amazon S3 will be available in 2020.

 ### AWS Local Zones **NEW**
-A Local Zone is a new type of AWS infrastructure deployment that brings a couple of AWS services very close to a particular geographic area.
+A [Local Zone](https://aws.amazon.com/about-aws/global-infrastructure/localzones/) is a new type of AWS infrastructure deployment that brings a couple of AWS services very close to a particular geographic area.
 It's basically a smaller and more local version of an AWS region.
 They're designed to provide very low (single-digit milliseconds) latency to applications.
 Right now, they're only available in Los Angeles, but AWS will expand to other locations in 2020.

 ### AWS Wavelength **NEW**
 AWS Wavelength enables you to build applications that serve mobile devices with single-digit millisecond latencies over 5G networks.
 These applications can include games, live video streaming or virtual reality.
 It brings AWS services to the edge of the 5G network, minimizing the network hops and latency to connect to an application from a 5G device.